-Some friends referred to it as a mid-life crisis, while some family members called it utterly crazy.
+Some friends and family referred to it as a mid-life crisis, while others called it utterly crazy.
 Our financial advisor calls it living the dream.
 We call it Life 2.0.

 After living in the suburbs of Detroit for two decades, we said goodbye to high-stress jobs, long commutes, and way too busy schedules.
 We sold our main house, our lake house, our boats, and we said goodbye to virtually everyone we knew.
-We traded our suburban life, coveted neighborhood, and top-rated schools in Commerce Township for the tiny village of Buckley in Northern Michigan.
+We traded our suburban life, our coveted neighborhood, and our top-rated schools in Commerce Township for the tiny villages of Thompsonville and Buckley in Northern Michigan.

 And we didn’t look back.

 A funny thing happens as you send your children off to college and reach the peak of your careers.
 You start to view the world and your lives in a fresh and unobstructed way.
 This shift brings immense clarity.

 You soon realize success doesn’t equate to promotions, titles, or salaries.
 You see the value of slowing down, watching a sunset, and spending time away from the corporate world.